 - Always go with a buddy and never go out alone.
 Remember that there is no cellular service out here and you will be depending on yourself to get back.

-- Have a full size spare tire, a good jack, tire gage, and a tire pump.
+- Have a full-size spare tire, a good jack, tire gauge, and a tire pump.